oleganza/OAPromise/README.md

 * Allowing multiple success/failure callbacks allows building a tree of dependent promises.
 * Promise can be considered discarded only if it has its own flag set, or if all its child promises are discarded.
 * Sometimes we want to discard "observation" of a promise, not the whole chain of operations.
 E.g. view controller uploads a picture, has Back and Cancel buttons.
 If Back button is tapped, operation must continue, but all promises and callbacks related to UI updates must be cleaned up.
 Thus we must distinguish between canceling the whole chain and only some promises in the end.
-* When promise is discarded we want to cleanup its callbacks immediately without waiting for the current task to acknowledge and cancel.
+* When the promise is discarded we want to cleanup its callbacks immediately without waiting for the current task to check the promise status and stop.
+(Think of a view controller that is about to disappear and may be retained by the callback block.)
-* Also, chain of promises may have its own assumptions about values and errors, so discard coming from the end of the chain should not break these assumptions.
+* Also, a chain of promises may have its own assumptions about values and errors, so discard coming from the end of the chain should not break these assumptions.
+This means that using errors for discarding a promise is problematic: either that error is standardized and several discarders in the chain will have hard time distinguishing who actually discarded what; or discard error is task-specific which creates a mess for every independent module that checks the errors.
 * This brings us to an idea that discard process should be parallel to success and failure propagation + should deal with the fact that callbacks were possibly cleaned up.
 * 3 ways to avoid chaining: 1) manually managing promise(s), 2) [promise observation], 3) [promise observe:…]
 * Discard may deserve its own callback like "finally" in exception handling.